Michael-Mazar/BCI4ALS/README.md

 ## Pre-requisites
 - Matlab R2021b or newer (for Python integration support) with the libLSL, OpenBCI, EEGLab with ERPLAB & loadXDF plugins installed (instruction are in the course's documentation).
 - Python 3.7-3.9 (at the time of writing this document, Python 3.10 isn't supported by Matlab).
+- Make sure datasets are organized in the subfolder of Data for some of the function to work

 ## Python dependencies installation